mplusmuseum/mplusmuseum-tms-extract/README.md

 ## Getting Started

 Copy `config/default.json.example` to `config/default.json`.
-For now, you don't need to edit anything.
+You don't need to edit anything, but you can.

 Run `npm install -g` to install the `mplus` package globally.